Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

 4 Eusebius quotes from Justin Martyr, a contemporary of the Bar Kokhba revolt, that the charismatic arch-deceiver "particularly persecuted Christians" because they would neither be persuaded to renounce Jesus Christ or join Israel's State army - Yadin, Yigael, Bar Kokhba p.
 22, Random House, 1971.

-5 Despite conflicting reports which say Rabbi Joseph ben Akiba was born in A.D.50, Jewish tradition maintains that he was really born in A.D.15 and through his endorsement Israel was deceived into accepting Bar Kokhba as the promised Messiah.
-Borchsenius states that Akiba was 114 years old when he accounced Bar Kokhba to be Israel's promised Messiah.
-See Borchsenius, Poul., The History of the Jews Volume 1:the Son of a Star, p.
+5 Despite conflicting reports which say Rabbi Joseph ben Akiba was born in A.D.50, Jewish tradition maintains that he was really born in A.D.15, and through his endorsement, Israel was deceived into accepting Bar Kokhba as its promised Messiah.
+Borchsenius states that Akiba was 114 years old when he announced Bar Kokhba to be Israel's promised Messiah.
+See Borchsenius, Poul, The History of the Jews Volume 1:the Son of a Star, p.
 182 and p.
 161, Simon and Schuster, 1965, New York, New York.
 In his 120th year, Akiba was executed by Hadrian.
 See, .

 6 Wise, Michael O., Bar Kokhba, The Anchor Bible Dictionary, Volume 1 A—C, p.603, Doubleday, New York, New York, 1992.